 Now

-Keep the public story inspectable: website, proof vault, packets, browser checks, sandbox boundaries, and buyer-safe language.
+Keep the public story inspectable: website, Review Vault, PDFs, browser checks, sandbox boundaries, and buyer-safe language.

 02